 Sriracha contains heavy hints of pungent garlic in its flavor compared to that sweet fermented tang of miso in gochujang.
 Think through your recipe carefully, and if all you are looking for is a heat source with a sweeter edge, Sriracha can be viable.

 Thai chili paste gets you closer in texture than Sriracha.
 But it, too, typically contains a strong garlic flavor.
 Still, if you have Thai chili paste available, opt for it before Sriracha if only for the similar texture.
 It will work with recipes that need a thicker base, and that’ll be the case for many recipes starring gochujang.

 If you’re desperate: Tomato paste

-This is not recommended ever, but doable if you are flat out in a bind.
-Tomato paste solely brings a texture and that acidic sweetness to the table.
+This is not recommended ever, but doable if you are flat-out in a bind.
+Tomato paste solely brings texture and that acidic sweetness to the table.
 Sure, you can add some chili pepper flakes to add heat, but the flavor profile of tomato-based paste is so different than gochujang that it will change your recipe’s flavor however you spice it.
-Know this going in, and only consider this alternative under cooking worst case scenarios.
+Know this going in, and only consider this alternative under cooking worst-case scenarios.

 Our Showdowns compare two chilies, spices, or sauces head-to-head.
 Learn more about how this Korean chili paste is alike and different to these spicy products.

 - Versus Sriracha: The Rooster sauce may have some similarities, but there are many differences to consider closely in a substitute.

 - Versus Sambal Oelek: This chili paste has the consistency you may look for, but what’s so different between sambal oelek and gochujang?

 I would say you could use some Sambal Oelek basically Gochujang without the fermentation great recipe making this tonight